ietf-wg-asdf/SDF/sdf.md

   entries (Definition Group) as a value.

 Class Name Keyword:
-: One of sdfThing, sdfProduct, sdfObject, sdfProperty, sdfAction, sdfEvent, or sdfData; the Classes for these type keywords are capitalized and prefixed with `sdf`.
+: One of sdfThing, sdfObject, sdfProperty, sdfAction, sdfEvent, or sdfData; the Classes for these type keywords are capitalized and prefixed with `sdf`.